3 Occupational Sectors in Massachusetts With Good Outlooks

 Like most other regions in America, Massachusetts has a large percentage of older residents who need increasing amounts of health care.
 Plus, this state has a law that gives every resident access to affordable health insurance, regardless of what happens with health care law at the federal level.
 And the MassTech Collaborative report notes that the health care industry is the largest recipient of venture capital funding in Massachusetts.

 In addition, the state's population is expected to grow, modestly, by 5.3 percent between 2020 and 2035.
 All of those facts are why no other vocational sector has as many of Massachusetts' fastest-growing occupations as this one.
 For example, consider the job growth and average annual wages for the following vocations:

 - Diagnostic medical sonographers—18 percent / $83,780

 - Health information technicians—10 percent / $50,740

 2. Information Technology

 Innovation has played a big role in the Massachusetts economy for a very long time.
 And that's expected to continue.
-On a per-capita basis, the state produces the most STEM (science, technology, engineering, and math) graduates in America.
+The MassTech Collaborative report says that, on a per-capita basis, the state produces the most STEM (science, technology, engineering, and math) graduates in America.
 They're involved in a large variety of areas, from digital health technologies, communications, and cloud computing to robotics, video games, defense, and nanotechnology.
-Collectively, they help account for hundreds of thousands of jobs.1
+Collectively, they help account for hundreds of thousands of jobs.

 Many new jobs are expected to be created in the technology sector for years to come, and additional opportunities could become available as older professionals retire.
-To get an idea of the types of occupations with expansion potential, look at the following examples, along with their anticipated job growth and average annual wages:3, 4
+To get an idea of the types of occupations with expansion potential, look at the following examples, along with their anticipated job growth and average salaries:

 - Application software developers—26 percent / $109,130